Trump to appear in federal court after classified document indictment

 “Our laws that protect national defense information are critical for the safety and security of the United States and they must be enforced,” Smith added.

-Authorities say some of the classified information Trump was in possession of includes nuclear secrets and photos show many the documents were stored in bathrooms, ballrooms and other unsecure locations.
+Authorities say some of the classified information Trump was in possession of includes nuclear secrets, and photos show many the documents were stored in bathrooms, ballrooms and other unsecured locations.

 Authorities also say Trump shared the documents and classified military information with people who don’t have security clearances.